 Nerve pain in your foot is a very painful condition that can affect simple activities such as taking a walk through your neighborhood.
 As first-line treatment options for this condition doctors may recommend physical therapy such as stretching, over-the-counter pain reliever medications such as Advil or Naproxen, corticosteroid injections to help manage the symptoms, or a pill-prescribed medication such as gabapentin, duloxetine, or pregabalin.

-Let’s talk about the top 7 clinically studied vitamins that you must take to help to treat Nerve Pain in Foot:
+Below, we will review the top 7 clinically studied vitamins that you must might want to take to help with nerve pain in your feet.